 47. Use Marriott/Ritz-Carlton Rewards for booking stays at Ritz-Carlton and/or Marriott properties

 Marriott/Ritz-Carlton Rewards is basically a rewards program by these two entities.
 Using your points for stays at these properties is most likely to be a difficult affair for you if you’re looking to derive maximum value from your points; especially compared to other transfer partners of the Chase Ultimate Rewards.

 You may find some value in their points + cash stays, and in situations where you may wish to upgrade your stays by spending 5000 points per night.

 However, you’re most likely to find better upgrades at Hyatt properties.

 If you plan to use your points for stays at any of the Category 1 Marriot hotels, available at the PointSavers rate, you’d be able to book a room at 6,000 points per night.
 In general, these rooms aren’t very expensive, so ensure that you get the right value for your points before finalizing anything.

 48. Use IHG Rewards Club points for booking stays at PointsBreak hotels

 Booking stays at IHG properties normally costs anywhere from 10,000 to 50,000 points per night.
-However, you can save a lot by availing special deals at hotels featured in their PointsBreak list.
-You can bag a stay at IHG properties featured in this list at an attractive rate of 5000 points per night.
+However, you can save a lot by finding special deals at hotels featured in their PointsBreak list.
+You can bag a stay at the IHG properties featured in this list at an attractive rate.

-The hotels featured in this list keep rotating after every 2 months.
 If there is a particular property that falls in line with your future travel plans, it may make a lot of sense to transfer your Chase Ultimate Rewards Points to IHG Rewards Club.
-Then you can book your stay at that property for just 5000 points per night!

 In general, these hotels are mostly low or mid-tier hotels.
 But, some high-tier properties also make an appearance occasionally.